Join our amazing 'Top End' Tour

 On your arrival in Alice Springs, a private shuttle bus will meet you and transfer our group to our centrally-located hotel to begin your ultimate ‘Total Territory Adventure’.

 Our first stop for the day is a working outback camel farm, where you’ll have the chance to lope through the outback on a ‘ship of the desert’.
 Whereas Uluru emerges from the earth as one giant boulder form, Kata Tjuta (The Olgas) pops up as 36 different domes – you’ll get to know the site pretty well on an afternoon hike following lunch.
 As evening begins, enjoy a glass of bubbles as the sun sets over Uluru casting incredible colours.
 The perfect end to a remarkable day is awaiting you back at camp, as you enjoy a delicious spread of food and wine with your group.
 If the weather permits, sit outside under the stars.
+After dark a highlight as we travel to enjoy the incredible “Field of Light”, a fantasy garden of over 50,000 lights that will mesmerize you.
 Note: Driving time approx. 5½ hours, walking time approx. 1 hour.

 An early start this morning is rewarded with an Uluru sunrise.
 While the morning is fresh enjoy a walk around the base of the rock, gaining insights into the land and the local Mala people on an interpretive cultural walk with an Aboriginal and Torres Strait Islander Guide.
 Once you’ve had lunch, perhaps purchase some art and craft of the First Peoples of Australia, at the Uluru Cultural Centre.
 Travel onto the exclusive campsite within Watarrka National Park (Kings Canyon), where the group will eat and sleep for the night.
 Note: Driving time approx. 3½ hours, walking time approx. 2 hours (or up to 4 if you do the full 8.5km base walk).